BestTimesToVisit.com Logo

 When is the absolute best time to visit the Picos de Europa for hiking, and what should I pack for those conditions?

-I'm not a hardcore mountaineer, but I want to see the stunning views.
-Are there accessible ways to experience the Picos?
+I'm not a hardcore mountaineer, but I want to see the iconic views.
+Are there accessible viewpoints or easy walks in the Picos?

-What's the deal with 'sidrerías' in this region, and how do I order cider like a local?
+What's the deal with 'sidrerías' (cider houses) in Asturias, and should I try them?

 How many days do you need in Picos de Europa, Spain?